ryanyuyu/SOCVR-RoomInformation/README.md

 #What is the SO Close Vote Reviewers Chat Room?

-Let's face it.
-The Close Vote Queue on Stack Overflow is huge.
-It's a dauntingly large number.
-At one point, it was over 100k.
-It's a much tamer amount now, but it can feel like your contributions don't amount to anything.
-Hence the start of the initiative to [start a Close Vote room back in 2013](http://meta.stackoverflow.com/a/251956).

-We feel your pain.
-We want to help.
-Together, we can make a dent.

-The [SO Close Vote Review Chat Room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers) is a group of like-minded people who want to make a difference in the CVQ.
+The [SO Close Vote Review Chat Room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers) is a group of like-minded people who want to make a difference in the CVQ, reviewing and clean-up efforts.
 We concentrate our efforts on a single tag at a time, and it works.
-We ensure that more reviews _matter_, and more reviews get completed.
+We ensure that more reviews _matter_, more reviews get completed, and more tags get burninated.

 ##How does it work?